Jonathan Rush

-Jonathan Rush (born January 3, 1989) is an American football offensive lineman for the Oklahoma State Cowboys.
+Jonathan Rush (born January 3, 1989) was formerly an American football offensive lineman for the Oklahoma State Cowboys.

 Personal life

 Rush was born in Asheville, North Carolina.
 Rush's parents are Gerilyn and David Rush.
 Rush has four brothers, a sister, and is a sociology major.

 High school career

 Rush attended Killeen High School in Killeen, Texas, where he was Texas Football Magazine's Top 25 Offensive Line Prospect, Scout.com's No. 51 Offensive Tackle Prospect, and 1st Team All District; Jr. season.
 Rivals.com listed him as the 69th best overall recruit.
 Considered a three-star prospect by Scout.com, and deemed to have pro-potential by Rivals.com Rush was recruited by a number of schools including Florida and Texas Tech.
 He committed to Oklahoma State in 2007.

 Rush was awarded offensive MVP for Killeen High School after his senior season finishing with 40 pancake blocks and 35 knockdowns.